RMEx/buildozer/README.md

 ## Compile your scripts before releasing your game!

-You will notice the game will start after few seconds (2~3) if your scripts are compiled.
+You will notice the game will start after few seconds (2~3) if your scripts are externalized...
 It's not a problem since you save A LOT of time by editing external scripts instead of internal scripts.
 But when you don't work on your scripts or when you want to release your game, I recommand you to compile your scripts to avoid those few little seconds lost.

 ***
 # Sample_project_1 and Sample_project_2